yandex-cloud/docs/en/iot-core/operations/publish.md

       - `--topic`: A random topic name that conforms to the MQTT specification and does not start with `$`.
       - `--message`: Message text.
       - `--qos`: [Quality of service (QoS)](../concepts/index.md#qos).

+- API

+   You can send a message in a broker using the API [publish](../broker/api-ref/BrokerData/publish.md) method.

 {% endlist %}